 The Company's corporate governance practices are based on the principles and code provisions as set out in the Corporate Governance Code.

-During the year ended 31 December 2019, the Company has complied with all the code provisions as set out in the Corporate Governance Code except the following deviations.
+During the year ended 31 December 2021, save as disclosed in this report, the Company has complied with all the code provisions as set out in the Corporate Governance Code.

 MODEL CODE FOR SECURITIES TRANSACTIONS